panoply/spx/readme.md

 document.addEventListener("pjax:module");
 ```

-## Methods
+# Methods

 In addition to Lifecycle events, you also have a list of methods available.
-Methods will allow you some basic programmatic control of the Pjax session.
+Methods will allow you some basic programmatic control of the Pjax session occurring, provides access to the cache store and various other operational utilities.

 ```typescript